Microsoft, for an unknown reason, made the decision to hide the menubar in Internet Explorer 9 by default.

 Have you found a way to display and move the menubar to the top of the Internet Explorer 9 web browser?

-Update: The feature to move the menubar above the address bar and tabs has been removed in Internet Explorer 9 according to the Group Policy Settings Reference for Windows Internet Explorer 9 [download here, Excel spreadsheet]Advertisement
+Update: The feature to move the menubar above the address bar and tabs has been removed in Internet Explorer 9 according to the Group Policy Settings Reference that Microsoft published in 2011 (no longer available).Advertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.